-These are no ordinary cookies.
-Not in flavor, not in texture, not in aroma.
+These Linzer heart cookies, made with dough inflected with hazelnuts and cinnamon and sandwiched with raspberry preserves, are no ordinary cookies.
+Not in flavor.
+Not in texture.
+Not in aroma.
 And not in the coming together.
-They’re a little something of a labor of love, given that the dough can be a tad crumbly if the barometric pressure at that moment isn’t on your side.
-So if, perchance, the dough rips as you roll it out, simply pat it back into place.
+They’re a little something of a labor of love, which makes them all the more reminiscent of its namesake linzertorte.
 And not to worry if what results appears to be slightly imperfect.
 A sprinkling of confectioners’ sugar hides all manner of sins.
-Besides, even if your Linzer Hearts aren’t quite the perfect shape, your heart most definitely is in the perfect place.
+If your Linzer heart cookies aren’t quite the perfect shape, your heart most definitely IS in the perfect place.–Sarabeth Levine

-Special Equipment: You’ll need a 2 1/4-inch heart-shaped cookie cutter (measured across its widest point) to make these little lovelies.
+- You’ll need a 2 1/4-inch heart-shaped cookie cutter (measured across its widest point) to make these little lovelies.

 - 1/2 teaspoon baking powder